 I've been working in Brazil the last couple of months.
-It's a great, beautiful, diverse country, but, unfortunately, it's not a place to take a skate vacation.
+It's a great, beautiful and diverse country, but unfortunately, it's not a place to take a skate vacation.
 The roads are crowded and rough.
 The drivers yield to no one.
-The sidewalks, where they exist, are dangerous to walk, on much less skate.
-But, I have found a few good places to skate, so if you find yourself headed to Brazil for other reasons you may want to pack your wheels.
+The sidewalks, where they exist, are dangerous to walk on, much less skate.
+Despite that, I have discovered a few good places, so if you find yourself headed to Brazil for other reasons, you may want to pack your wheels.

 A Sao Paulo Surprise

-Sao Paulo is huge 17 million peoplethe biggest city in South America and one of the largest in the world.
+Sao Paulo is huge —17 million people—the biggest city in South America and one of the largest in the world.
 Sao Paulo is the business center of South America.
 It has great restaurants and nightlife.
-Much of it is also ugly, dirty and crowded.
-The traffic is terrible.
+Much of it is also ugly, dirty and crowded, and traffic is terrible.

 The Girl From Ipanema Bought Skates!

 Rio de Janeiro lives up to all the hype you have ever heard.
 It is a truly beautiful city, maybe the most beautiful in the world.
-Soaring green peaks sweep down to white sand beaches.
-Between is a lively world-class city that shows its African, Latin and European background.
+Soaring green mountain peaks sweep down to white sand beaches.
+Between is a lively world-class city that shows its African, Latin and European heritage.

 There is an obvious culture of fitness here.
 Everywhere you look, people are working out or playing hard at swimming and surfing, soccer or volleyball on the beach.
 They even play a soccer version of volleyball called futvolei with no hands.
 Amazing.
 When the Cariocas (Rio residents) are done working out, they want to show off the results on the beach.
 The women favor skimpy bikinis with a thong cut.

 What about skating?
-A great bicycle path runs along the beaches, Ipanema and Copacabana, and continues along the bay.
+A great bicycle path parallels the beaches, Ipanema and Copacabana, and continues along the bay.
 It's a little narrow for fast skating, but good for touring.
 Every Sunday, the city closes lanes of the boulevards that run along the beach and bay, and open them to recreational traffic.
-It's paradise on wheels: Three smooth lanes that run for miles with beautiful people and scenery everywhere you look.
+It's paradise for those on wheels: three smooth lanes that run for miles, with beautiful people and scenery everywhere you look.
 If that's not enough to make you want to pack your skate gear, I don't know what is.

 For more information about skating in Brazil, visit the About.com site hosted by my pal Kathie Fry. --Liz